 Everyone has an opinion on what is the best way to homeschool and I thought it was time to address it via a “homeschool myths & truths” post.

-I guess that the best way to homeschool is with absolutely zero textbooks or anything that resembles the public school style of teaching/learning.
+I guess that the best way (rather than “ONE way”) to homeschool is with absolutely zero textbooks or anything that resembles the public school style of teaching/learning.